Profession Calculators

 Accuracy and Disclaimer

-This paycheck calculator provides estimates based on 2026 projected federal tax brackets, FICA rates, and contribution limits.
-Actual withholding depends on your specific W-4 elections, employer payroll systems, state and local taxes, and benefit plan details.
-Contribution limits are projected and subject to IRS annual announcements.
-Verify with your employer payroll department.
+Paycheck estimates are based on 2026 projected federal income tax brackets, $184,500 Social Security wage base, and IRS Publication 15-T withholding methodology.
+Actual withholding depends on your specific W-4 elections, employer payroll system rounding, state and local tax rules, and benefit plan details.
+Projected limits are subject to official IRS annual announcements.
+Verify calculated withholding with your employer payroll department.